Gohla/pibs/src/4_example/index.md

 Both batch and interactive mode will use the same tasks!

 We will use [pest](https://pest.rs/) as the parser framework, because it is written in Rust and can be easily embedded into an application.
-Pest uses Parsing Expression Grammars (PEGs) which are easy to understand, which is also good for this example.
+Pest uses Parsing Expression Grammars (PEGs) which are easy to understand, which is also good for this project.

 For the GUI, we will use [Ratatui](https://ratatui.rs/), which is a cross-platform terminal GUI framework, along with [tui-textarea](https://github.com/rhysd/tui-textarea) for a text editor widget.
-We could use a more featured GUI framework like [egui](https://github.com/emilk/egui), but for this example we'll keep it simple and runnable in a terminal.
+We could use a more featured GUI framework like [egui](https://github.com/emilk/egui), but for this project we'll keep it simple and runnable in a terminal.

 As a little teaser, this is what the interactive mode looks like: